Introduction to Thermal Metal Spraying

 This video demonstrates the application of thermal spray aluminium to an abrasive blast cleaned surface.

-The video illustrates the energy produced by the process and the requirement for suitable PPE and RPE along with adequate training of the operative.
+The video illustrates the energy produced by the process and the requirement for suitable PPE and RPE, along with adequate training of the operative.

 Application of Metal Sprayed Coating